ministryofjustice/itpolicycontent/content/security/acceptable-use.md

 ## Personalisation of equipment

 A popular trend is to adorn laptops with stickers.
-As long as the material does not cause problems such as upset, offence, or embarrassment, external customisation of this kind is acceptable.
-However, do not customise the desktop environment of your equipment, for example by changing the desktop image or attempting to install themes.
+This is acceptable as long as the material does not cause problems such as upset, offence, or embarrassment.
+The same applies if you customise the desktop environment of your equipment, for example by changing the desktop image.

 ---

 <table>
-<tr><td colspan='4'>This guidance is dated May 2018.
+<tr><td colspan='4'>This guidance is dated June 2018.
 <p>
 To provide feedback on this document, please contact us: <a href="mailto:itpolicycontent+acceptable-use@digital.justice.gov.uk?subject=acceptable-use">itpolicycontent@digital.justice.gov.uk</a>, or click one of the following icons.</p></td></tr>
 <tr>